 How much does home insurance cost on average?

-The national average for home insurance ranges from $1,000 to $3,500.
+The national average for home insurance costs ranges from $1,000 to $3,500.
 However, actual costs vary significantly by city — Kalamazoo is the most affordable at $1,335, while Sunnyvale is the most expensive at $4,180.
 That's a spread of $2,845 between the cheapest and most expensive cities.

 Where is home insurance cheapest in the US?